Watchers Council – Coven Room – Moments Later

 Willow smiled.
-"Someday when she’s running the joint, I hope she remembers we all were nice and changed her poopy diapers," she remarked before she began to blow out the candles.
+“Someday when she’s running the joint, I hope she remembers we all were nice and changed her poopy diapers.”
+She began to blow out the candles.

-As the remains of the spell began to evaporate, Elizabeth looked to her father as if for an explanation of where the light went.
+As the remains of the spell began to evaporate, Elizabeth looked at her father, as if for an explanation of where the light went.
 He walked over to her with Buffy following behind.

 “Disappointed?
 Proud?”
 Buffy asked.

 “Shocked would be my first reaction,” Giles said as he picked up his daughter.